Relster27/ACECTF-WRITEUP/crypto/Custom Encoding Schame/README.md

 The challenge provides two files: `encrypt.py` and `output.txt`.
 The Python script (`encrypt.py`) implements a custom encoding scheme that takes a plaintext message and encodes it using a modified Base64-like approach, incorporating bits from a redacted value (presumably the flag).
 The encoded output is stored in `output.txt`.

-The description states:
-> I wanted to create a custom encoding for a crypto challenge but turns out, I didn't have enough time on my hands.
-So, what I did here is - Well instead of explaining it to you why don't I give you the script?

 This suggests we need to understand the encoding algorithm and reverse it to recover the hidden flag.

 ## Solution Process